 Cars and watches tend to go hand in hand, and if your recipient doesn’t have a nice timepiece then a watch is a great gift that’ll be useful every day.
-Seiko Watches sell a number of affordable timepieces that you can buy for less than $300, but if you want to go all-out then Guards Red design create a bunch of cool watches that resemble tachometer dials.
+Seiko Watches sell a number of affordable timepieces that you can buy for less than $300, but if you want to go all-out, Guards Red design creates a bunch of cool watches that resemble tachometer dials.

 Still not satisfied?